Tool Description Quality¶

 }

 The improved description answers all three questions the page identifies: what the tool does, what it returns, and when to use it instead of list_issues.
-The query syntax example eliminates trial-and-error on filter format.
+The query syntax example removes trial-and-error on filter format.

 Key Takeaways¶